Smartlist-App/Auth/README.md

 # Smartlist-App/Auth

-This is the login page for Smartlist
+This is the login page for Smartlist!